Domestic violence and abusive relationships

 If you are in danger, protect yourself.
 Get out of the situation and call the police.
 Talk to someone you trust, whether it’s a friend, family member or a counsellor, who can help you decide what to do next.
 Then come up with a plan — decide what to do the next time something bad happens.

 If you are experiencing domestic violence, it’s important to seek help as early as possible.
-For many people who experience domestic violence, the most important first step is to find safe housing, including for any children involved.
-The police should be contacted, and ongoing legal protection arranged, such as an apprehended violence order (AVO).
-Some people may need financial assistance to establish a new home in safety.
+For many people who experience domestic violence, the most important first step is to find safe housing.
+To ensure your safety, you should contact the police and arrange ongoing legal protection, such as an apprehended violence order (AVO).
+Some people may need financial help to establish a new home in safety.

 If you are currently experiencing domestic violence or feel unsafe in an intimate or family relationship, call the 24-hour National Sexual Assault, Domestic, Family Violence Counselling Service on 1800 RESPECT (1800 737 732).
-Scroll down for more ways to get help.
+You can find more resources below.

 How do I start a conversation about domestic violence?

 If you have a friend or relative who’s in an abusive relationship, get some advice if you need to.
 You can see your GP or contact one of the services listed below.
-Talk to the person in a sensitive way, letting them know you are worried.
-Don’t push the person into talking if they are uncomfortable but let them know that you’re available if they need help.
+Talk to the person gently and let them know that you are worried.
+Don’t push the person into talking if they are uncomfortable, but let them know that you’re available if they need help.

 How can I help an adult?

-Simply ‘being there’ for someone can make all the difference.
+Simply being there to support someone can make all the difference.
 If someone is talking to you about domestic violence, you should listen closely and take the abuse seriously.

 Follow these tips: